sudhanshu2070/backend4all/README.md

 # backend4all
-Data handling from the Oracle
+Handling all the Get and Post from the Oracle